By Jill Brittle

 Shared calendars are available through a number of services.
 One of the more popular options is the Google calendar.
 Parents can adjust settings on the calendar to share access with one another, allowing for shared scheduling of the children’s activities, events, health appointments, vacations, and tracking of overnights.
 The calendar is available online and on smart phones or tablets as well, and are generally free.

 One excellent co-parenting suggestion is to use joint “wish lists” at your favorite online retailers.
 For example, both Amazon and Toys R Us allow you to maintain and share “wish lists” for your children.
 This allows parents to coordinate for events like birthdays and special holidays, and to keep track of requests made by children.

 There are many other similar tools available to parents who want to find easy, accessible, and cooperative ways to communicate about their children.

-If you are struggling with a former partner who is not co-parenting well, meet with one of our Oregon Divorce lawyers who can make recommendations on options you may have – both in and out of court.
-We recognize that Divorce can be confusing.
-It is not something that you need to do alone - let us help.
-Contact us to schedule a discounted consultation with an experienced Oregon Divorce Lawyer and discuss the best legal approach for your case.
+If you are struggling with a former partner who is not co-parenting well, meet with one of our Oregon Divorce attorneys who can make recommendations on options you may have – both in and out of court.
+We recognize that Family Law can be confusing.
+Let professionals who are well-versed in the law assist you.
+Contact us to schedule a discounted consultation with an experienced Family Law Attorney and determine the best steps for your circumstance.

-Check out our Oregon Divorce FAQ for more answers to some of the most common questions people have about the divorce process.
-Some recently searched posts include:Statutory Restraining Order In Oregon
+Check out our Oregon Family Law FAQ for more answers to some of the most common questions people have about the divorce process.
+Some recently searched posts include:Can the court make a spouse pay attorney fees?

 NOTE: No attorney-client relationship is created unless or until you meet with one of our attorneys and sign a written fee agreement.
 This information is provided as a courtesy to the public only.
 You should have the specific facts in your circumstance reviewed by an Oregon attorney to determine how the law applies to you.